valkey-io/valkey-doc/topics/benchmark.md

 + Avoid using monitoring tools which can alter the result of the benchmark.
 For instance using INFO at regular interval to gather statistics is probably fine, but MONITOR will impact the measured performance significantly.
++ When running `valkey-benchmark` on the same machine as the `valkey-server` being tested, you may need to run the benchmark with at least two threads (`--threads 2`) to prevent the benchmarking tool itself from being the bottleneck, i.e. prevent that `valkey-benchmark` is running on 100% CPU while `valkey-server` is using less than 100% CPU.

 ### Other Valkey benchmarking tools